On May 21, 2014, Brad Listi's excellent Other People Podcast aired

 Thanks to Steven Coy for putting this together/out.

-Complex of Infidels & Crusaders
+Hindenburg Complex of Infidels & Crusaders I edited from August

-The site's probably best known for the
+1999 until August 2014.
+The site was probably best known for the

 rejection letters I sent and posted for over a decade and for some